Skip to content

 • enable-telegram: Whether to enable Telegram login

-• telegram-bot-token: API Token for Telegram Bot
+• telegram-bot-token: Telegram Bot's API Token

 • frontend-url: Frontend access address, must include protocol header (http:// or https://), trailing slash is optional.
 OAuth2 callback address depends on this configuration